q2ebanking/boa-constrictor/docs/pages/getting-started/screenplay.md

 to choose the Screenplay Pattern (and specifically Boa Constrictor) for automation over other patterns like the [Page Object Model]({{ "/getting-started/page-objects/" | relative_url }}).

+## The Principles

-The Screenplay Pattern also adheres to [SOLID](https://en.wikipedia.org/wiki/SOLID) design principles:
+The Screenplay Pattern adheres to [SOLID](https://en.wikipedia.org/wiki/SOLID) design principles:

 | SOLID Principle | Explanation |
 | --------------- | ----------- |